The Settlers of Canaan

-Settlers of Canaan is a licensed adaptation of Catan that incorporates Hebrew Bible themes into its multiplayer board game play.
+Settlers of Canaan is a multiplayer board game which is an adaptation of Catan and includes themes from the Hebrew Bible.
 It was published in 2002 by Cactus Game Design, based in North Carolina.

-Settlers of Canaan takes place in the ancient land of Canaan, which roughly corresponds to the northern half of present-day Israel.
+Settlers of Canaan takes place in the ancient land of Canaan, which roughly corresponds to the northern half of present-day Israel and the Southern Levant.

-Gameplay

-Players play the roles of various tribes of Israel which settled in this geographical region.
-The game progresses very similarly to the Catan: as players expand their settlements throughout the land, they trade resources and make strategic choices to outmaneuver their opponents.

-Differences from Catan
+Differences from Catan and gameplay

+Settlers of Canaan is playable by two to four players.
+Much like Catan, players play the role of settlers, creating settlements, harvesting resources and trading with other players.
+In Settlers of Canaan, the settlers are represented by the various tribes of Israel which settled in Canaan.

+The game is different from Catan in a couple of ways, such as the differences in the development cards and what certain aspects of the game are known as.
+The main difference is the "fixed" nature of the board, where (like many other Catan variants) both the hexagonal land tiles and the numerical disks are printed directly onto the board, while Catan's board is randomized at the start of each game.

-The most striking difference in the Settlers of Canaan is its fixed playing board.
-Like with many Catan variants, both the hexagonal land tiles and the numerical disks are printed directly on the board.
-Also, one land tile, called the "copper hex" (equivalent to the "gold hex" in some expansions to Settlers of Catan), allows bordering players to select which resource(s) it produces.
-Trading ports are scattered along the western coastline, which borders the Great Sea, as well as around the shoreline of the Sea of Galilee, which is surrounded by land tiles.
+Additionally, one land tile known as the "copper hex" (equivalent to the gold hex in Catan) allows players bordering it to select which resources it produces.
+Several trading ports are also spread across the board, meant to represent the Great Sea on the western side of the board and the coast of the Sea of Galilee which is surrounded by land hexes.

-In Settlers of Canaan, the "robber" is called the "plague".
-Moving the robber is referred to as "cleansing the plague" from a particular land tile, and it has the same effect as in Settlers of Catan.

-The object of the game is to amass 12 victory points.
-Current scores are indicated by color-coded markers on the eastern side of the playing board.
-Victory points are earned by building settlements and cities, by building the longest road, by amassing the most priests (equivalent to knights/soldiers in Settlers of Catan), and by obtaining the "King's Blessing".
+In Settlers of Canaan, the robber tile of Catan is replaced by the "plague" tile.
+The tiles work the same way, which is to stop any production on a hex.
+The plague tile can be "cleansed" (moved) through the use of a "priest"; itself a replacement of the knight or soldier card in Catan.
+Should a player have the most priests, the player is awarded the "most priests" card, which gives the player an additional two victory points.

-If ties exist in competition for either the longest road or the most priests, then the corresponding 2-point bonus is removed from play.
+If ties exist in competition for either the longest road or the most priests, then the corresponding two-point bonus is removed from play.

 The game ends when a player reaches 12 victory points or when the "Wall of Jerusalem" is completed, whichever comes first.
 In the latter scenario, the player with the most victory points wins the game.
 (If two or more players tie, then the winner is the player who has contributed more stones to the Wall of Jerusalem.
 If a tie exists in this tiebreaker, then gameplay continues until a clear winner emerges.)